FreddyBI/micropython/README.md

 shell.py

-Is a mini shell for all micropython boards.
-Tool to use with REPL.
+Mini shell for all micropython boards to use with REPL.

 To start: import shell